Capacitor vs React Native (2025): Which Is Better for Your App?

 Good (iOS, Android)

-Think of this as your quick reference.
-Now, let's unpack what these differences really mean for you and your project.
+Think of this as your quick guide.
+Now, let’s look at what these differences mean for your project.

-For any team deeply invested in web technologies, Capacitor isn't just another tool—it's a massive force multiplier.
-It effectively turns your web developers into mobile developers almost overnight, without making them ditch the tools and skills they’ve spent years mastering.
+For teams focused on web tech, Capacitor is more than just another tool, it’s a big boost.
+It can turn your web developers into mobile developers almost instantly, without making them give up the tools and skills they already know.

-This makes it a perfect fit for porting existing web platforms to mobile, building content-heavy apps, or getting a Minimum Viable Product (MVP) out the door as fast as humanly possible.
+This makes it ideal for turning existing web platforms into mobile apps, building content-heavy apps, or launching an MVP as quickly as possible.

 React Native, on the other hand, operates on a "learn once, write anywhere" principle, which is a completely different ballgame.
 It doesn't use a WebView at all.
 Instead, you write your app's logic in JavaScript and React, and React Native acts as an interpreter, translating your code into genuine, 100% native UI components.